fishes text index | photo index

 Family Toxotidae

 Where seen?
-It is not seen as often as Banded archerfishes (Toxotes jaculatrix), but sometimes seen together with these.
+It is not seen as often as Banded archerfishes, but sometimes seen together with these.
 Under jetties, bridges in streams near mangroves.

-Features: To about 20cm long.
+About 20cm, to about 40cm long.
 Smaller black spots between the broad black bands.
 Sometimes also called the Seven-spot archerfish.
 From above, their eyes have a golden sheen.
 Banded archerfishes lack these black spots and their eyes don't have the golden sheen.
-More about the archerfishes' infamous ability to shoot down insects.

 Changi Jetty, Dec 09